Philippine English: Phonology

 Philippine English is a rhotic accent mainly due to the influence of Philippine languages, which are the first language of most of its speakers.
 Another influence is the rhotic characteristic of American English, which has been a standard in the archipelago since the language was introduced through American public education.
 This is contrary to the majority of Commonwealth English varieties spoken in neighboring countries such as Malaysia or Singapore.
-The only exception to this rule is the word Marlboro, which is frequently read as Malboro.
+The only exceptions to this rule are the words Marlboro, which is frequently read as Malboro, and Faber-Castell, which is frequently read as Faber-Castle.
 Therefore, //r// phonemes are pronounced in all positions.
 However, some children of Overseas Filipinos who are educated in Commonwealth countries (such as Australia, New Zealand, or the United Kingdom) may speak in a non-rhotic accent unless taught otherwise.
 Native and well-educated speakers (also called acrolectal speakers) may also feature flapping and vowel sounds resembling the California vowel shift due to the influence of Hollywood movies and call center culture mostly pegged towards the American market.

 For non-native speakers, Philippine English phonological features are heavily dependent on the speaker's mother tongue, although foreign languages such as Spanish have also influenced the pronunciation of English words.
 This is why approximations are very common, along with hypercorrections and hyperforeignisms.
 The most distinguishable feature of Philippine English is a lack of fricative consonants, including //f//, //v//, //θ//, //ð//, //z//, and often //ʒ//.
 Another feature is a general absence of the schwa //ə//; it is instead pronounced by its respective equivalent full vowel, although the r-colored variant /[ɚ]/ has become increasingly popular in recent years.